-Lincoln University engages in comprehensive educational programming to prevent domestic violence, dating violence, sexual assault and stalking.
+Lincoln University engages in comprehensive educational programming to prevent domestic violence, dating violence, sexual assault, and stalking.
 Educational programming consists of primary prevention and awareness programs for all incoming students and new employees and ongoing awareness and prevention campaigns for students and faculty that:

 - a.
-Identifies domestic violence, dating violence, sexual assault and stalking as prohibited conduct; - b.
-Defines what behavior constitutes domestic violence, dating violence, sexual assault, and stalking in federal and state laws in Missouri; - c.
+Identifies domestic violence, dating violence, sexual assault and stalking as prohibited conduct. - b.
+Defines what behavior constitutes domestic violence, dating violence, sexual assault, and stalking in federal and state laws in Missouri. - c.
 Defines what behavior and actions constitute consent to sexual activity in the State of Missouri; - d.
 Provides safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of domestic violence, dating violence, sexual assault, or stalking against a person other than the bystander; - e.
 Provides information on risk reduction so that students and employees may recognize warning signs of abusive behavior and how to avoid potential attacks. - f.
-Provides an overview of information contained in the Annual Security Report in compliance with the Clery Act.
+Provides an overview of the information contained in the Annual Security Report in compliance with the Clery Act.

-Lincoln University has developed an annual educational campaign consisting of presentations that include distribution of educational materials to new students; participating in and presenting information and materials during new employee orientation; participating in the Spring and Fall Faculty orientation program; presenting programs throughout the year on at least a quarterly basis, may include sessions such as: skits, a residence hall speaker series, an annual poster series.
+Lincoln University has developed an annual educational campaign consisting of presentations that include the distribution of educational materials to new students; participating in and presenting information and materials during new employee orientation; participating in the Spring and Fall Faculty orientation program; presenting programs throughout the year on at least a quarterly basis, may include sessions such as: skits, a residence hall speaker series, an annual poster series.

-Sexual Assault, Domestic Violence, Dating Violence, Stalking Programs 2021
+Sexual Assault, Domestic Violence, Dating Violence, Stalking Programs 2023

-Date Program Name Program Sponsor(s) Audience 8/10/21 Adapting to College Life LU Thompkins Health Center Students Relationship Violence Prevention/ 11/9/21 Bystander Education LU Residential Life Services Students
+Date Program Name Program Sponsor(s) Audience 04/03/24 Engage LU Thompkins Health Center / ROTC Students 08/09/24 Adapting to College Life Residential Life Services Students

-POSSIBLE SANCTIONS AND PROTECTIVE MEASUES FOLLOWING A CRIME OF RAPE, DATE/AQUAINTENCE RAPE, DOMESTICE VIOLENCE, DATING VIOLENCE, SEXUAL ASSAULT, OR STALKING
+POSSIBLE SANCTIONS AND PROTECTIVE MEASURES FOLLOWING A CRIME OF RAPE, DATE/AQUAINTENCE RAPE, DOMESTIC VIOLENCE, DATING VIOLENCE, SEXUAL ASSAULT, OR STALKING

 Sexual offense, domestic violence, dating violence, and stalking cases referred to the Lincoln University Student Conduct system may result in the perpetrator being suspended from the university.
 More than one sanction may be recommended or imposed for any single violation when deemed appropriate by the Judicial Officer or Disciplinary Committee.
 All disciplinary sanctions are noted in the student's non-academic student file.
 Records of suspended students are kept indefinitely.
-Sanctions for students may involve change in living arrangements, counseling, community service, suspension, "No-Contact" order, or expulsion depending on the circumstances specific to the case (see the Lincoln University Student Code of Conduct for more info).
+Sanctions for students may involve a change in living arrangements, counseling, community service, suspension, "No-Contact" order, or expulsion depending on the circumstances specific to the case (see the Lincoln University Student Code of Conduct for more info).

-Faculty or staff found to be in violation of this policy will be subject to discipline up to and including written reprimand, suspension, demotion, or termination.
+Faculty or staff found to violate this policy will be subject to discipline up to and including written reprimand, suspension, demotion, or termination.
 (See the Lincoln University Employee Handbooks for more information).
 Any disciplinary sanction may include the completion of an appropriate counseling or other rehabilitation program.
-Sexual assault, domestic violence, dating violence, and stalking are criminal acts which also may subject the perpetrator to criminal and civil penalties under federal and state law (See Missouri Sexual Offenses & VAWA Crimes Tables).
+Sexual assault, domestic violence, dating violence, and stalking are criminal acts that also may subject the perpetrator to criminal and civil penalties under federal and state law (See Missouri Sexual Offenses & VAWA Crimes Tables).

-PROCEDURES VICTIMS SHOULD FOLLOW IF A SEXUAL OFFENSE, DOMESTIC VIOLENCE, DATING VIOLENCE, SEXUAL ASSAULT OR STALKING HAS OCCURED
+PROCEDURES VICTIMS SHOULD FOLLOW IF A SEXUAL OFFENSE, DOMESTIC VIOLENCE, DATING VIOLENCE, SEXUAL ASSAULT, OR STALKING HAS OCCURRED